Scroll through for TheWrap's look at pop stars who have made the leap to film.

 Chris Bridges, aka Ludacris, joined the "Fast and Furious" franchise in 2003 as Tej Parker after already establishing himself as one of the most popular hip-hop artists of the early 2000s.

-The former One Direction band member is one of the desperate British troops stuck on "the mole" in Christopher Nolan's new World War II movie "Dunkirk," which has received early Oscar buzz.
+The former One Direction band member is one of the desperate British troops stuck on "the mole" in Christopher Nolan's new World War II movie "Dunkirk," an Oscar nominee for Best Picture.
 Styles does a great job, but one movie makes it hard to judge his future acting success.

 The pop icon acted in several movies throughout the '80s, '90s and '00s, and even moved into directing.
 She was quite good in "A League of Their Own," but she also starred in "Swept Away," which won Madonna and the picture Worst Actress of the Decade and Worst Movie of the Decade at the 2010 Razzie Awards.
 Another stinker that helped land her low on our list: the widely panned 1993 psycho-sexual thriller "Body of Evidence."